dlmacedo/imagenet-scripts/README.md

-# imagenet_scripts
+# Imagenet Scripts

-Scripts to create imagenet dataset from downloaded files.
+Scripts to create ImageNet dataset from compressed files.